IamSanjid/linux-process_mem/README.md

 # Test?
 * `test` program is generated, you can search a specified integer (the first found address is returned) of a specified PID.

+* BTW the module won't going to check if the process which is trying to communicate got root privilege, if you pass `check_root=0` this as an argument while loading the module or using `insmod`.